genpranav/Four-Bar-Linkage-Based-Wiper-Mechanism/README.md

 # Wiper Mechanism

-This project project is the application of basic physics (Slider-Crank mechanism) to create manipulatable simulation a wiper mechanism to visualize its functioning.
+This project is the application of basic physics (Slider-Crank mechanism) to create manipulatable simulation a wiper mechanism to visualize its functioning.
 In our case the wiper mechanism is a "bottom-middle pivoted synchronous dual arm wiper".